TommyVaughan/Programming-Project/README.md

 1) Numpy is the fundamental package for scientific computing with Python. besides it's scientific uses it can also be used as an efficient multi-dimensional container of generic data.
 2) Pandas is a package providing fast, flexible and expressive data structures designed to make working with data both easy and initutive.
 3) Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+4) SK learn provides a range of supervised and unsupervised learning algorithms via a consistent interface in Python.

 #### List of folders and their contents